singhgautam7/GCP-PDE-preparation---GRS/study_material/data_processing_and_pipelines.md

 	 - Time based triggers
 	 - Data Driven triggers
 	 - Composite triggers
+- **Watermark**: It is a threshold that indicates when Dataflow expects all of the data in a window to have arrived.
+If new data arrives with a timestamp that's in the window but older than the watermark, the data is considered **late data**.
 - **ParDo**: It is a parallel processing function which can transform elements of an input PCollection to an output PCollection.
 - **DoFn**: It is a template which is used to create user defined functions that are referenced by ParDo
 </p>
 </details>